ribbon10/tree.js/README.md

   </tbody>
 </table>
 ```
-is generating this table:
+is generating this table (screenshot, an interactive demo is available [here](http://htmlpreview.github.io/?https://github.com/ribbon10/tree.js/master/doc/demo.html) ):
 ![usage example](https://raw.github.com/ribbon10/tree.js/master/doc/screenshot_usage.png "usage example")

 ### Options
-There are no options are available at the moment.
+There are no options available at the moment.

 ### Methods
 No methods available at the moment.